Let me introduce myself:

 and the joys and stresses of being a single mother.

-My second publication is a picture book about my daughter, Shiri, as a little girl.
+Another publication was a picture book about my daughter, Shiri, as a little girl.

 This can be bought from me direct, at £7.99